Kemi Badenoch ‘preoccupied with her children’ says Conservative MP

 Sir Christopher Chope said that he was backing Ms Badenoch’s opponent in the contest, Robert Jenrick, whose children are “a bit older”.

-Mr Jenrick’s campaign distanced the Tory leadership contender from Sir Christopher’s comments.
+Mr Jenrick’s campaign distanced the Tory leadership contender from Sir Christopher’s comments, and the MP for Christchurch is now facing backlash from other Conservative figures.

 Ms Badenoch and Mr Jenrick are vying for the support of Conservative members in their quest to succeed Rishi Sunak as Tory leader.